 601 West Allens Lane ~ Philadelphia, PA 19119 ~ p: 215.248.0546 f: 215.248.0559

 THE CAROLYN AND HOWARD ALBER GALLERY - About the Gallery

-The Carolyn Fiedler-Alber Gallery at Allens Lane Art Center mounts exhibits by area artists each season from September through June.
-The gallery exhibits a wide variety of media including painting, sculpture, photography and mixed materials.
-Each show opens with a public reception and is usually attended by the exhibiting artist(s).
-All opening receptions and exhibitions are free and open to the public.
+The Carolyn and Howard Alber Gallery at Allens Lane Art Center mounts exhibits by area artists each season from September through June.
+The gallery has over the years exhibited a wide variety of media including painting, drawing, printmaking, sculpture, photography, woodworking, book arts, jewelry, crafts, ceramics and more.
+Each exhibition is accompanied by a special cocktail fundraiser reception that helps to support the yearly exhibition program.

 Monday - Friday, 10:00 am - 5:00 pm

 The gallery is closed for most major holidays

 In 2007, the gallery at Allens Lane Art Center was named after the late Carolyn Fiedler-Alber by her loving husband, Howard Alber.
 Mrs. Alber was a graduate of the Tyler School of Art and had taught in both the Philadelphia and New Jersey public school systems.
 She was chair of Volunteers at the Quadrangle and a member of Friends of Artists Equity.
 She also devoted much of her time helping shut-ins and handicapped persons and was involved in several AIDS organizations.

 In 2012, Howard Alber passed away at the age of 101.
 Understanding just how important Howard was to the center, the name of the gallery was changed to honor them both.
 Howard was an accomplished artist and when he passed, the center put on a memorial retrospective of his works.
 A short video of the exhibition reception is posted on this page (right).